2. Material Accounting Policy

 Capital work-in-progress

-Projects under which property, plant and equipment are not yet ready for their intended use are carried at cost less any recognised impairment loss.
+Projects under which property, plant and equipment are not yet ready for their intended use are carried at cost less any recognized impairment loss.
 Cost comprises direct cost, related incidental expenses and borrowing cost on qualifying assets.
 Depreciation of these assets, on the same basis as other property assets, commences when the assets are ready for their intended use.

 Impairment